 Education Support Professional of the Year

-Education Minnesota has named Melissa Terpstra, a paraprofessional at St. Peter Middle School, as the 2018 Education Minnesota Education Support Professional of the Year.
+Education Minnesota has named Yasmin Muridi, a bilingual family liaison at Four Seasons A+ Elementary School in St. Paul, as the 2019-20 Education Minnesota Education Support Professional of the Year.

 While there is no “typical day” for her, Muridi says every morning she checks in with her students to make sure they made it to school and are doing well.
 She always has her phone with her, as she receives calls from parents at all hours of the day and night.

 She has helped parents find the urgent care clinic closest to their home, coordinate transportation, and works to build the bridge between home and school.

 “This fulfills my life to see parents have the right resources,” Muridi said.
 “I connect them with what they need, but then I also help them be independent and be an advocate for their kids.”